 Today I plan to power flush the tank a few more times, just to be sure.
 And I still don’t know what caused the clog in the first place.
 I never saw any big wads of toilet paper coming through or anything that would indicate a problem.
+I probably should get a Sewer Insepction but I haven’t got round to it yet.
 And again, we’ve been fulltiming well over 15 years so we know and follow all the rules to maintain a healthy sewer system.
 I called Phil Botnick back and gave him an update, and he said it over 30 years of working on RVs he has seen a lot of amazing things in RV tanks, including toys and eyeglasses.
 He said it’s possible that something was dropped down into the toilet long before we bought the rig and lay down there all this time waiting to move around and cause a problem.
 I’ve also heard that sometimes in the manufacturing process, when cutting holes into the tank, the round plastic disk from the hole falls into the tank and is left, and can later come back to haunt the RV’s owner.
 Who knows?
 At least we don’t have to walk across the campground in the dark to go potty, and we’ve saved ourselves a trip to the RV shop, and hopefully some money.

 Today is your last chance to enter our Free Drawing for an audiobook of Crazy Days in Big Lake, the third book in my Big Lake mystery series.
 To enter, all you have to do is click on this Free Drawing link or the tab at the top of this page and enter your name in the comments section at the bottom of that page (not this one).
 Only one entry per person per drawing please, and you must enter with your real name.
 To prevent spam or multiple entries, the names of cartoon or movie characters are not allowed.
 The winner will be drawn this evening.